 Because this coffee does not include protein, carbs, or sugar, your body stays in fasting mode while the drink satisfies your hunger.

-First, it is recommended that you use a mesh filter or French press to make the coffee.
-You can use any coffee, but Dave recommends Bulletproof Coffee since it is lab tested to ensure low mold toxins in the beans.
+First, it is recommended that you use a mesh filter or french press to make the coffee.
+You can use any coffee, but Dave recommends the Bulletproof brand since it’s lab tested to ensure low mold toxins in the beans.

 Next, in a blender, you combine 2 cups of the coffee with up to 2 tablespoons of grass-fed unsalted butter and up to 2 tablespoons of Brain Octane Oil.
 If you don’t want to use the butter, a good alternative is Bulletproof grass-fed ghee.
-Blend these ingredients until there is a thick layer of foam on top.
+The ghee tastes amazing – I prefer it over the butter.
+Blend these ingredients in a blender until there is a thick layer of foam on top.

-This recipie is delicious as is, but you can also add in cinnamon or chocolate powder to flavor the coffee.
+This recipe is delicious as is, but you can also add in cinnamon or chocolate powder to flavor the coffee.

 You should start with 1-2 teaspoons of the butter/ghee and Brain Octane Oil.
 Work your way up to the amount you need to stay full until lunch.
 I use about 2 1/2 teaspoons of each.